gmodena/nix-flatpak/README.md

 ## Infinte recusion in home-manager imports

-Users have reported an infinite recursion stacktrace when an home-manager module outside of where home-manager itself was imported.
+Users have reported an infinite recursion stacktrace when importing an home-manager module outside of where home-manager itself was imported.

 To work around this issue, you should avoid nesting home-manager modules.
-This means that when you are structuring your configuration, make sure that you do not have home-manager modules imported within each other in a way that could lead to infinite recursion.
+This means that when you are structuring your configuration, make sure that you do not have home-manager modules imported within each other in a way that could lead to circular imports.

 You can follow the discussions and updates on issue [#25](https://github.com/gmodena/nix-flatpak/issues/25) to stay informed about any resolutions or workarounds.